Sanjay135/hello-world/README.md

-# PROCTOR-STUDENT MANAGEMENT SYSTEM
+# Hospital Database MANAGEMENT SYSTEM
-A website to improve better communication between proctor and student
+Python code where patients can make appoiontments with doctor.